-It is our pleasure to announce that the Asian Stigma & Discrimination Forum is scheduled to take place in the morning of the 15 October 2020 in Bangkok, Thailand, prior to APACC 2020.
+It is our pleasure to announce that the Asian Stigma & Discrimination Forum is scheduled to take place on the morning of 15 October 2020 in Bangkok, Thailand, prior to APACC 2020.

 As shown by the significant and increasing reports of cities and countries achieving the 90-90-90 targets and beyond for the majority, HIV is now a treatable infection.
 In the past few years, there have been advances not only in the efficacy of medication but as importantly, improvements in their toxicity profile and ease of administration, leading to greater adherence overall resulting in positive long term results.

 However, large groups of individuals either still remain undiagnosed, or are diagnosed but do not seek care.
 Indeed, undiagnosed individuals form the greatest gap in our 90-90-90 targets.
 For there to be further improvements in our cascades of care, it is essential that these groups are targeted.

 Undoubtedly, this issue has much to do with fear.
 Particularly the fear of testing, receiving a positive diagnosis and attending an HIV center, and the subsequent discrimination which either does or is perceived to occur.